 Under a general anaesthetic, you are unconscious and you will feel nothing.
 This is is like being asleep.
 General anaesthetic is given by an anaesthetist.
 An anaesthetist is a doctor with specialist training and is responsible for giving you anaesthetic and caring for you while you are drowsy or asleep.
 Anaesthetic drugs are injected into a vein, usually in the back of your hand, through a cannula (a very fine plastic tube).
 The anaesthetist will stay with you throughout your procedure to make sure you are safe and well.

 You should plan to be at the clinic for the whole day.
 At BPAS, your procedure will take between 10 and 15 minutes, after which you will be woken up.
 Once your treatment is finished the anaesthetic drugs will wear off very quickly.

 You will need to fast for several hours before having a general anaesthetic.
 It is important that you follow the fasting instructions - otherwise you may not be treated on the day of your appointment.

-YES, and it is very important that you follow instructions or you may not be able to have the anaesthetic you planned.
-The most important rule is to stop eating and drinking for a period of time before a general anaesthetic.
+The most important rule is that you must stop eating and drinking for a period of time before a general anaesthetic.

 Do not drink alcohol for 24 hours before your appointment time.